 New Incentive Policy Approved

-Rowan County, the City of Salisbury and China Grove have adopted separate Investment Grant Program Policies.
-Through the Economic Development Commission, a new or expanding business can request a Grant.
+Rowan County, the City of Salisbury and the Town of China Grove have adopted Investment Grant Program Policies.
+Through the Economic Development Commission, a new or expanding business may request a Grant.
 This standing policy is a valuable tool in the recruiting of new businesses to the community and retaining expanding businesses.

 The Rowan County Board of Commission, Salisbury City Council and China Grove Council have supported economic development for more than twenty years with an emphasis on tax base development, employer diversification and job creation.
-The Commission and Council's recognize the need to provide programs and financial support to strengthen and diversify the economy.
-Tax base development is a key concern for Rowan County's fiscal health.
-It is essential, not only to attract new investment, but to encourage existing business to expand and reinvest in their Rowan County and Salisbury operations.
-The INVESTMENT GRANT PROGRAM is intended to provide an inducement for new businesses to locate in Rowan County, the City of Salisbury and China Grove, as well as encourage existing business to expand.
+The Commission and Councils recognize the need to provide programs and financial support to strengthen and diversify the County’s and City's economy.
+Tax base development is a key concern for the County’s fiscal health.
+It is essential, not only to attract new investment, but to encourage existing business to expand and reinvest in their Rowan County, Salisbury and China Grove operations.
+The INVESTMENT GRANT PROGRAM is intended to provide an inducement for new businesses to locate in Rowan County and the City of Salisbury, as well as encourage existing business to expand.

-The grant is established by a contract with Rowan County, the City of Salisbury and/ or China Grove.
-Businesses locating within the City of Salisbury or China Grove may request two Grants, one from the County and one either municipality.
+The program provides a five-year grant to companies investing in Rowan County.
+The grant is established by a contract with Rowan County and/or the City of Salisbury or the Town of China Grove.
+Businesses locating within Salisbury or China Grove may request two Grants, one from the County and one the Municipality.
 The company will be required to pay their taxes in full each year based on the actual tax value of the property or investment.
 If the company meets all of the criteria in the contract, including a minimum capital outlay of $5 million, a portion of the property tax will be returned as a grant.
 The amount of the grant is based on a designated percentage level for five consecutive years.

 The following criteria will determine each incentive package: